-According to the latest survey by the Expat Insider, Malta is one of the best nations for expats thanks to its “pura vida” (pure life) offering which earned it seventh place in the list, surpassing Colombia, Singapore and Spain.
-Bahrain came in at first place, followed closely by Costa Rica and Mexico at second and third place.
+According to the latest survey by the Expat Insider, Malta is one of the best nations for expats thanks to its “Pura Vida” (pure life) offering which earned it a seventh place in the list, surpassing Colombia, Singapore and Spain.
+Bahrain came in at a first place, followed closely by Costa Rica and Mexico at second and third place.
 Other countries which made it to the top 10 are Taiwan, Portugal and New Zealand.

 At the other end of the spectrum, Kuwait, Greece and Nigeria did not fare well with foreign residents, after being voted as the worst areas to relocate to and occupying the bottom-most spots in the survey.
 This was as a result of being deemed lacking in career and financial security as well as personal dissatisfaction.

 Conducted on a yearly basis by InterNations, the world’s largest expat network, the comprehensive study examined results from almost 13,000 respondents, who are currently living and working abroad.
 InterNations comprises some 2.8 million members from almost 400 cities worldwide.

 The survey provides a comprehensive analysis of life overseas, and ranks a total of 65 countries according to several factors or indexes, including quality of life, working abroad and ease of settling in, as well as a number of sub-categories too.